projetotvbox/armbian-amlogic-image-repacker/README.en.md

 **Project:** Developed for the [Projeto TVBox](https://github.com/projetotvbox) at the **Instituto Federal de São Paulo (IFSP)**, Campus Salto

+> ⚠️ **Warning:** Repacking the image **makes the default Armbian installer incompatible** with the new partition layout.
+To install Armbian on AMLogic devices from a repacked image, use the installer developed specifically for this purpose: [projetotvbox/armbian-install-amlogic](https://github.com/projetotvbox/armbian-install-amlogic)

 ---

 ## 📑 Table of Contents